10 Ways I Keep Stress and Anxiety at Bay

 enables me to sleep like a baby through the night.
 It simulates nature sounds like a waterfall, rain, and the ocean, and also has a static sound (white noise) option.
 I turn it on when I go to bed and turn it off in the morning.
 Since I live near train tracks, it has been a real life saver for me!
 My sound machine

 Sound machines also work well for calming pets during thunderstorms, fireworks, and other loud noises.
-I turn mine on when I'm focusing on my writing because it blocks out noises from outside my windows so my dog won't bark!
+I even turn mine on when I want to focus on my writing because it blocks out noises from outside that cause my dog to bark.

 I also use my sound machine whenever I nap or want to create a calmer atmosphere in my room.